 The best athletes and the most successful businesspeople are laser-focused.
 "The grind doesn't stop because it's the weekend," Hill proclaims.
 "It's important to train your brain like athletes their muscles.
 You should always be thinking, working, and training throughout your day."
 You may lose some of your free time or have to give up some hobbies, but it will help keep your head clear, and it will send the right message to those around you.

 As in sports, flexibility in business is key.
 "Don't be fixed!"
 Hill warns.
 "You should constantly raise the bar, and keep those around you on their toes."
 And this requires you to prepare yourself mentally and physically.
 Hard work and preparation can help you adapt when challenges arise.

 3. Confront the Challenge Head On

 "Companies fail because too many small bad things add up over time," Hill says.
 You can help avoid this by confronting problems immediately and directly.
-"Meetings should have tense moments," he says.
-"Do not be afraid to ask the important questions and apply pressure.
+"Meetings should have ," he says.
+"Do not be afraid to ask the important and apply pressure.
 Every nonsense meeting is a dangerous one!"
 Cut through the noise and identify the real issues.

 4. Read the Players

 Hill pays close attention to the behavior of those around him.
 "Watch and read people's action," he advises.
 "Pressure exposes the fact that people can't be changed."
 So if you watch how someone typically responds to pressure, you can learn to anticipate their next move.
 Being able to predict what will happen will also help keep you calm, he explains.
 When you're highly aware of those around you, you can take command of the situation.